Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 ‘You want to know more about them.
 Right?’

-And without waiting for my reply, he continues, “Unfortunately there is not much information from ASI as well.
-Please allow me to take you around the cave complex again and I promise that you would not be disappointed.”
+And without waiting for my response, he continues, “Regrettably, there isn’t much information available from ASI either.
+Allow me to guide you through the cave complex once more.
+I assure you that you won’t be disappointed this time.

-Jaishree – I am tired, saturated and have no hopes of finding someone who knows about the monument.
-I reply, “I would have loved but I have already seen the monument”.
+Jaishree – Feeling exhausted and overwhelmed, I had lost all hope of finding someone knowledgeable about the monument.
+Thus, I reply, “I would have loved to, but I have already visited the monument.”

 ‘Putri, what is your good name’